dlarbi/swoop.js/README.md

     });

-Swoop's system for extending BaseView (and BaseModel), works pretty intuitively (think backbone inspired).
+Swoop's system for extending Views and Models, works pretty intuitively (think backbone inspired).
 Any methods you write in the object passed to extend, will overwrite its super's.

 #####Events